jnguyen1111/MP3_player/README.md

 # Installation
 In order for the player to work , install the things below.
-Once both are installed, download the code from the file Mp3Player.
+Once both are installed, download the code from the folder Source code.
    * pyglet version: 1.5.9 or greater
    * FFmpeg  (link): https://www.ffmpeg.org/